thomas-white-ucf/spotify-file-changes/README.md

 - Currently each New Data Update is checked to exist before starting the if-statement

-testing, / another function that reads the output-file after being written
+testing, / another function that reads the output-file after being written (added)

 Add types for data types.

 For very large files, async - await s for each step.

 ## Time Invested no this Interview Exercise / Thoughts

+(update- added a Jest test - run with yarn test, this test data "output-file.json" file has users, playlists, and songs)

 (update- fixed remove and add spotify playlist methods + 30 min)